factorial-io/pattern-lab-edition-factorial/README.md

 1. Run `composer create-project pattern-lab/edition-drupal-standard FOLDERNAME` (Assuming you wanted it in a directory called `FOLDERNAME`).
 1. Select a starterkit from menu.
 If asked about replacing files, do it.
-1. Commit any new files if generated.
+1. Commit new files generated.
-1. Run `composer update` to grab new goodies until [issue #1](https://github.com/pattern-lab/edition-php-drupal-standard/issues/1) is resolved.
-1. Commit the updates.

 ## Using It